 You can create a Windows 10 USB installer using Windows Media Creation Tool that you can download from Microsoft’s official page.
 Then follow these steps:

-Allow the application when prompted and let it
+- Allow the application when prompted and let it finish.

-Follow the wizard to install and set up Windows 10
+- Follow the wizard to install and set up Windows 10 on your SSD.

 Alternatively, you can use tool like Rufus to create Windows installer using Windows 10 ISO if your internet connection is slow or unavailable.

 After Windows 10 installation, use the system image you created and follow these steps to restore your system same as it was on your HDD.